thom4parisot/photography/source/_posts/2016/calais.md

     comment: |
       The ride is now over and we are soon to walk in an unknown place to us.

       We smile at the cops.
-They seemed relaxed and easy to talk to.
+They seem relaxed and easy to talk to.

       Maybe it is easy because we are *not* refugees.
   - location: